 Let A and B be two objects in the data set D and let each object be characterized by n attributes.
-Furthermore, let the value of attribute X for object A be denoted by $A_X$ .
-ConDist follows a two-step process: First, it calculates the distance between each of the attributes of the objects A and B and then it combines them using attribute specific weights.
+Furthermore, let the value of attribute X for object A be denoted by A_X .
+ConDist is a two-step process: First, it calculates the distance between each of the attributes of the objects A and B and then it combines them using attribute specific weights.
 Formally, ConDist defines the distance for two objects A and B as the weighted sum over all attribute distances:

-$$ConDist(A, B) = \sum{X} w_X \cdot d_X(A, B), \tag{1}$$
+$$ConDist(A,B) = \sum{X=1}^{n} w_X \cdot d_X(A,B), \tag{1}$$

-where $w_X$ denotes the weighting factor assigned to attribute X (defined in Section 3.3) and $d_X(A, B)$ denotes the distance of the values $A_X$ and $B_X$ of attribute X in the objects A and B (defined in Section 3.2).
+where w_X denotes the weighting factor assigned to attribute X (defined in Section 3.3) and $d_X(A, B)$ denotes the distance of the values A_X and B_X of attribute X in objects A and B (defined in Section 3.2).

-The distance function $d_X$ on the values of each attribute X needs to be calculated beforehand and is based on the idea that attribute values with similar distributions of values in a set of correlated context attributes are similar.
-The weighting factor $w_X$ accounts for differences in the number of context attributes and the degree of their correlation with the target attribute X. Both, the attribute distance functions $d_X$ as well as the weighting factors $w_X$ incorporate correlation information in order to maximize the relevant information that can be extracted from the data set and mitigate the possibly incorrect influence of uncorrelated attributes.
+The distance function d_X on the values of each attribute X needs to be calculated beforehand and is based on the idea that attribute values that appear with similar distributions of values in a set of correlated context attributes are similar.
+Whereas the weighting factor w_X accounts for differences in the number of context attributes and the degree of their correlation with the target attribute X. Both, the attribute distance functions d_X as well as the weighting factor w_X incorporate correlation information in order to maximize the relevant information that can be extracted from the data set and mitigate the possibly incorrect influence of uncorrelated attributes.
 For an example on differently correlated attributes and their influence on distribution based distance measures, please refer to Section 1 as well as Table 1 and Figure 1.

-3.2 Attribute Distance $d_X$
+3.2 Attribute Distance d_X

-As mentioned above, the attribute distance $d_X$ relies on a set of correlated context attributes $context_X$ as defined in Section 3.4.
+As mentioned above, the attribute distance d_X relies on a set of correlated context attributes $context_X$ as defined in Section 3.4.
 Because every attribute is correlated to itself, the target attribute is also added to the set of context attributes.
 The motivation for including the target attribute is two-fold: First, it ensures that the list of context attributes is not empty even if all attributes are independent.
-Second, the distance between two distinct values is always larger than 0.
-Thus, if no correlated context attributes can be identified, ConDist calculates the maximum distance for each distinct value-pair in target attribute X. In this case, ConDist reduces to the distance measure Overlap and distinguishes only between equality and inequality of categorical values.
+Second, it ensures that the distance between two distinct values is always larger than 0.
+Thus, if no correlated context attributes can be identified, ConDist calculates the maximum distance for each distinct value-pair in target attribute X. In this case, the proposed distance measure ConDist reduces to the distance measure Overlap.

-It should be noted that ConDist normalizes the attribute distance by the maximum distance value $d{X,max}$ between any two values $x,u \in dom(X)$ of attribute X:
+Note that, in the final definition of ConDist (Section 3.1), we normalize the attribute distance by the maximum distance value $d{X,max}$ between any two values $x, u \in X$ of attribute X: